x7c1/redux-capsule/README.md

 }
 ```

-Now that a dispatcher become class-based, there's no need to be annoyed by the function design which always require `(dispatch, getState)` arguments.
+Now that a dispatcher has become class-based, there's no need to be annoyed by the design which requires many functions to have the pairs of `(dispatch, getState)`.

+Usage on react-redux is like below:

 ```js
 import React from 'react';